Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Conclusion

 \section{Conclusion}

-In this paper, we present a novel theoretical framework of self-supervised learning and provide provable guarantees for the learned representations on downstream linear classification.
-We hope our study can facilitate future theoretical analyses of self-supervised learning and inspire new practical algorithms.
-For instance, one interesting future direction is to design better algorithms with more advanced techniques in spectral graph theory.
+In this paper, we present a novel theoretical framework of self-supervised learning and provide provable guarantees for the learned representation on downstream linear classification tasks.
+We hope the framework could facilitate future theoretical analyses of self-supervised pretraining losses and inspire new methods.
+It does not capture the potential implicit bias of optimizers but does take into account the inductive bias of the models.
+By abstracting away the effect of optimization, we can focus on the effect of pretraining losses and their interaction with the structure of the population data.
+Future directions may include designing better pretraining losses and analyzing more fine-grained properties of the learned representations (e.g., as in recent follow-up works~\cite{shen2022connect, haochen2022beyond}), by potentially leveraging more advanced techniques from spectral graph theory.